Use cases

 • Less suited for fully resolving order-related issues without agent intervention

-Intercom Fin AI: Best if chat is your main support channel
+3. Intercom Fin AI: best if chat is your main support channel

 Intercom’s Fin AI works best for teams where most support happens through live chat.
 It integrates directly with your messaging workflows, suggests answers, pulls information from your help centre and escalates when needed.
 For example, if a customer asks about jeans sizes, shipping times for their new electrical toothbrush, or return policies, Fin AI can respond instantly and guide them to the right content, keeping the chat smooth and natural.

 Similar to Zendesk AI, Fin AI supports agents rather than resolving tickets independently.
-It’s ideal for chat-focused teams looking for fast, helpful replies without changing workflows, though any ticket involving live orders, refunds, or system data still needs a human agent.
+It is ideal for chat-focused teams looking for fast, helpful replies without changing workflows, though any ticket involving live orders, refunds, or system data still needs a human agent.

 Pros